Dhatchu08/dhatchu08.github.io/_posts/2024-03-08-blog-post-title-from-file-name.md

-One prominent affinity between Korean and Dravidian languages lies in their phonological inventories.
+One prominent affinity between <a href="https://en.wikipedia.org/wiki/Korean_language">Korean</a> and Dravidian languages lies in their phonological inventories.
 Both language families exhibit rich systems of phonemic contrasts, characterized by a diverse array of consonants and vowels.
-For instance, Korean and Dravidian languages such as Tamil and Telugu feature a similar set of phonemic contrasts, including distinctions between voiced and voiceless stops, aspirated and unaspirated consonants, and tense and lax vowels.
+For instance, Korean and Dravidian languages such as <a href="https://en.wikipedia.org/wiki/Tamil_language">Tamil</a> and Telugu feature a similar set of phonemic contrasts, including distinctions between voiced and voiceless stops, aspirated and unaspirated consonants, and tense and lax vowels.
 This shared phonological complexity suggests a deep-rooted linguistic affinity between the two families.